If the past two years have taught us anything about shopping habits, it's to expect the unexpected.

-The eCommerce surge may have been sparked by the pandemic, but that spark has now grown into a $4.9 Trillion global market—a 16.8 percent increase from 2020, even in spite of loosened pandemic restrictions.
+The eCommerce surge may have been sparked by the pandemic, but that spark grew into a $4.9 Trillion global market in 2021—a 16.8 percent increase from 2020, even in spite of loosened pandemic restrictions.

 Just as the latter informs strategies for the former, there isn't a single aspect of our lives which hasn't been ultimately transformed by eCommerce.
 And that extends to everyday necessities.

-It's a market which not even Amazon has been able to corner entirely, despite an expected $14.5 Billion in online grocery sales for 2021.
-And that's largely a result of Walmart's existing share of the retail food and beverage market—a share which transitioned to a 103 percent increase in online sales for their end of fiscal year 2021.
+It's a market which not even Amazon has been able to corner entirely, despite a revenue of $14.5 Billion in online grocery sales for 2021.
+And that's largely a result of their chief competitor Walmart's existing share of the retail food and beverage market—a share which transitioned to a 103 percent increase in online sales for their end of fiscal year 2021.

 It's simple.
 You partner with one of the most successful grocery delivery providers in the nation, recently reporting sales of over $35 Billion for 2020.